 "He worked relentlessly to achieve the best possible outcome in my circumstances. " by T.K., Past Client

 Florida has some of the strictest laws on drugs in the nation.
 Possession of almost any controlled substance not legally obtained from a valid doctor could result in felony charges.
 If you have been charged with possession of a controlled substance in Florida, you can face very harsh penalties.

 This offense can be penalized as both a Florida offense and a federal offense.
 Possession of a controlled substance can lead to prison time, fines or both, in addition to lifelong repercussions.
 It could become difficult to find a job or housing, plus you could lose your right to get behind the wheel.

 Tallahassee Drug Possession Defense Lawyer

 If you have been charged with this serious offense, an experienced Tallahassee drug defense lawyer can analyze the particular facts of your case to find potential defenses or circumstances mitigating your charge.
-The attorneys at Pumphrey Law are knowledgeable about Florida’s drug laws, and can find the best possible outcome for your alleged offense.
+The attorneys at Pumphrey Law are knowledgeable about Florida’s drug laws and can seek the best possible outcome for your alleged offense.

-If you have been charged in Tallahassee, Monticello, Quincy, Bristol or the surrounding areas, contact our offices to learn more about your defense options.
+If you have been charged in Tallahassee, Monticello, Quincy, Bristol, the surrounding areas, or anywhere across the panhandle and state, contact our offices to learn more about your defense options.
 A drug possession charge does not have to mean a lifetime of repercussions.
 Call (850) 681-7777 to schedule a free consultation.

 Information About Possession of a Controlled Substance